Bloomsbury Summer School

 At BSS we are enormously fortunate to have special access to UCL’s stunning collections of antiquities and excellent university facilities.
 Our classes taught in the Petrie Museum of Egyptian Archaeology offer privileged access to this internationally important collection of Egyptian artefacts.
 The opportunity to handle ancient objects is not one to be missed, it is an exceptional experience.
 Our Bloomsbury location also allows us to include teaching sessions in the British Museum, just down the road from us.

 We are proud to have organised at least one course in Egypt every year since 2009.
 In 2018 ‘BSS in Egypt’ returns to Luxor for a new course, this time focusing on reading hieroglyphs in temples and tombs.
 Site visits will complement a series of classes taught by BSS favourite and hieroglyphs expert Dr Bill Manley.

-We very much hope to welcome you to BSS in 2018.
+We have enjoyed welcoming you to BSS in 2018.

 Lucia Gahlin, Co-Director